ILoveAGoodCrisp/Atlas/README.md

 global - creates a template for inserting a global variable

-loop - generates a template for loop
+loop - generates a template for a loop

 ![](snippets.gif)